 Your Journeys Highlight Moment: Meet a Maori Elder, Rotorua

 Your Discover Moment: Cairns.
-Sydney Harbour Aboriginal Walk.
 Sydney Harbour dinner cruise.
 Aboriginal walk through the Daintree Rainforest.
 Sunrise interpretive walk at Uluru.
 Melbourne orientation walk.
 Visit glowworm caves.
 Scenic TranzAlpine train.
-Queenstown Gondola ride.
+Queenstown gondola ride.
 Wilderness day cruise (winter) or overnight cruise (summer) in Fiordland National Park.
 Internal flights.
 All transport between destinations and to/from included activities.

-Enjoy a sunset cruise on a private vessel, take an interpretive walk with an aboriginal guide, get an exclusive tour of a research aquarium, witness thousands of glowworms lighting up the scenery
+Enjoy a sunset cruise on Sydney harbour, take an interpretive walk with an indigenous guide, get an exclusive tour of a research aquarium, witness thousands of glowworms lighting up the scenery

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.